 Panadapters can also be created (+ Button) or removed (Edit or swipe Panadapter entry to the left) in the same way as described for Slices.

-In order to use SmartLink™ with this App, you will need to have at least version 2.0 of SmartSDR installed on your Radio and you will have to Register your Radio for Remote Access via SmartLink™ using SmartSDR for Windows (Please see the SmartSDR Manual for details).
+In order to use SmartLink™ with this App, you will need to have at least version 2.0 of SmartSDR installed on your Radio and you will have to Register your Radio for Remote Access via SmartLink™ using SmartSDR for Windows (Please see the SmartLink Setup Guide for details).

 Once these preconditions are met, you just need to switch on SmartLink on the Settings screen.